LittleBitwise/SLua-wiki/README.md

 If you know what you're doing, check the [Quickstart](https://github.com/LittleBitwise/SLua-wiki/blob/main/Chapter%200%20-%20Quickstart.md).
+Everybody else should begin from Chapter 1.

 ### Hello! ✨
 This is an attempt at writing a tutorial with a couple goals: